 - Trees and poles falling can damage your internet wiring, causing loss of service.

 - Specific data centers in your market may be affected by adverse weather conditions.

-- Major natural disasters such as earthquakes or hurricanes, or other damage to the infrastructure can interfere with service continuity.
+- Major natural disasters such as earthquakes or hurricanes, or other damage to the infrastructure, can interfere with service continuity.

 Spectrum home WiFi is one of the most reliable services you can find near you in most markets.
 But even Spectrum is not immune to certain major issues at the provider’s end that may crop up from time to time.
-Depending on the magnitude of the problem, you can either see a localized service outage or in worse cases, outages across states.
+Depending on the magnitude of the problem, you can either see a localized Spectrum outage or in worse cases, outages across states.
 This doesn’t happen very often, obviously, or internet providers would have a hard time keeping customers.
 But the fact remains that any of the following issues could potentially trigger a Spectrum network outage:

 - Sudden failures with the provider’s database.